LafayelFaye/Carbonmade-Portfolio/README.md

 # Carbonmade-Portfolio
-This is a static website of what I wish my carbonmade portfolio could look like if I had more design control.
-Carbonmade is an awesome portfolio website but there are a few things I wish it could have.
+This static website of what I wish my carbonmade portfolio could look like if I had more design control.
+Carbonmade is an impressive portfolio website, but there are a few things I want to it could have.
 You can view the current layout design [here](https://randomproject.carbonmade.com/).
 ## Creator
 Carbonmade Portfolio was created by Estella Santiago aka LafayelFaye